 While there are certainly some exceptions to the rule, I’m sure you’ll agree with me if I say that most of the people will add reviews so they can join the contest.

 While there are several methods that you can use to go about getting more reviews, the three tips that I shared above should be deadly enough to move the needle for you.

 That being said, be sure to use the tips, and not just read and forget them.

 (After seeing the results from having used the points that I shared, you are more than welcome to come back and share your experience in the comments section below.)

 If you don’t have ample experience in digital marketing, ranking your Google Maps listing can be such a headache.
-This is particularly the case if you’re a Sacramento based business and your competitors are ranking using SEO and are working with a seasoned Sacramento SEO company who know the tricks of the trade of optimizing Google business pages.
+This is particularly the case if you’re a Sacramento based business and your competitors are ranking using SEO and are working with a seasoned Sacramento SEO consultant who know the tricks of the trade of optimizing Google business pages.